It was around midnight when a little dog darted out in front of Dr. Abigail Marsh’s car.

 Over the past four decades, developmental psychologists have devised ingenious methods for probing the minds of infants to discover what they know and how they learn.

-Infants as young as six months of age prefer individuals who help others in distress over those who harm others or stand by while another is being harmed.
+Infants as young as six months prefer individuals who help others in distress over those who harm others or stand by while another is being harmed.

 In one series of experiments, six-month-old infants were shown video clips of a red disk straining to roll up a hill (Hamlin, Bloom, & Wynn, 2007).
 A yellow square raced into view and pushed the circle up the hill.
 A blue triangle then appeared and pushed the circle back down to the bottom of the hill.

 The infants watched this display repeatedly until they became bored and looked away.
-Then they were given a choice: They were presented with a tray containing a yellow square and a blue triangle, and are allowed to choose one.
+Then they were presented with a tray containing a yellow square and blue triangle and were allowed to choose one.
 Infants overwhelming chose the yellow square.

 This result has been replicated in a variety of experiments using different types of actors behaving in either prosocial or antisocial ways.

 Other studies have found that infants in this age group prefer individuals who punish people who harm others (Hamlin, Wynn, Bloom, & Mahajan, 2011).

 By nine months of age, infants prefer individuals who help those who are like them, and they prefer individuals who harm those who are not like them.
 For example, in one set of studies, nine-month-olds preferred individuals who harmed puppets that didn’t share their food preferences (Hamlin, Mahajan, Liberman, & Wynn, 2013).